Skip to main content Site Map

 ARM Trial

-The aim of this research is to find out whether it is better to perform an Artificial Rupture of Membranes
+This research aims to find out whether it is better to perform an Artificial Rupture of Membranes

 (ARM, or having your water broken) at the start of an induction of labour, or whether it is better to wait until later in labour.